 Key Stage 3 English at St. Joseph’s Catholic College

-Terms 4 and 5: Shakespeare’s Romeo and Juliet
+Terms 4 and 5: Power and Conflict - 'Animal Farm' (G Orwell)

 English GCSE at St Joseph’s

 Key Stage 4 English GCSE has never been more exciting and innovative than it is now.
 Our curriculum aims to engender a deeper, more critical learning experience, building on the deep learning of skills and knowledge acquired in Key Stage 3 and progressing to mastery level.
 At St. Joseph’s, it is our aim to foster a lifelong love of reading and writing with our broad, challenging curriculum, which seeks to enable students to become confident literary critics.
 Students will develop their ability to insightfully analyse and evaluate a breadth of texts spanning from the 19th Century to today, as well as becoming creative wordsmiths, developing a whole host of writing skills from article writing to creative prose.
 We carefully prepare students for two GCSE qualifications: Edexcel English Language and English Literature.
 Both of these qualifications are taken at the end of the two year course, Year 11, and are comprised of 100% examination, with two separate papers per qualification.
 A Spoken Language assessment is taken in Year 10 to validate the English Language GCSE.